Julie S. Lalonde: Anti-harassment training

-In October 2014, Lalonde was contracted to give a series of presentations about consent and sexual violence to the Royal Military College of Canada, where she said she received “incredible hostility” from the cadets.
-She received a formal letter of apology from the commandant five months after making a complaint.
+In October 2014, Lalonde was contracted to give a series of presentations about consent and sexual violence to the Royal Military College of Canada, where she alleged she was met with "incredible hostility" from the officer cadets.

+The controversy surrounding the alleged hostility was due to Lalonde's position "...men are the problem when it comes to sex assault because most rape is perpetrated by men", according to one Officer Cadet who had attended the presentation.
+Respect for Lalonde's presentation was lost after she was pressed on sexual assault and intoxication, in particular when both participants were intoxicated claiming men could still be accused of sexual assault.

+She received a formal letter of apology from the commandant of the RMC five months after making a complaint.
 In February 2018, Lalonde offered training sessions about sexual harassment prevention at the NDP convention.
 She led similar anti-harassment sessions at a Liberal Party convention with Canadian Prime Minister Justin Trudeau in attendance.
 In 2019, Lalonde ran bilingual closed-door training sessions about harassment prevention and bystander intervention in the workplace organized by the Prime Minister's Office and the Liberal Research Bureau.

 Awards and recognition

 Lalonde has received several awards and recognition for both her activism and her writing.